Recurring payments made easy

 How GoCardless works

-Your customer enters their payment details securely online, authorising you to collect payments by Direct Debit.
-You can add the customisable payment page to your website or send them a secure link.
+Your customer enters their payment details securely online, authorizing you to collect bank debit payments from them (such as ACH debit payments in the US).
+You can add the customizable payment page to your website or send them a secure link.

-Schedule one-off or recurring payments using our dashboard, or enable GoCardless to “pull” payments automatically on invoice due dates by linking GoCardless to your existing invoicing software.
+Schedule one-off or recurring bank debit payments (such as ACH debit payments in the US) using our dashboard, or enable GoCardless to “pull” payments automatically on invoice due dates by linking GoCardless to your existing invoicing software.

-GoCardless uses Direct Debit, meaning payments are collected automatically on due dates.
+GoCardless uses bank debit (such as ACH debit in the US), meaning payments are collected automatically on due dates.
 You can also connect GoCardless to one of over 200 partner integrations to automate payment reconciliation.

 You’ll have full visibility of all payments.
-Collect 97.5% of payments successfully, at the first time of asking.
+Collect 97.5% of payments successfully at the first time of asking, with bank debit (such as ACH debit in the US).
 When a payment does fail, sit back and let Success+ schedule payment retries on the best day for each customer.

 Local payments.
 Global reach

-Collect Direct Debit payments from over 30 countries including UK, Eurozone countries, US, Canada and Australia, all in your home currency.
-Customise our out-of-the-box, fully localised, payment pages, or build a bespoke integration using our API.
+Collect bank debit payments from over 30 countries including the US (via ACH debit), UK (Bacs Direct Debit), Eurozone (SEPA Direct Debit), Canada (PAD), Australia and New Zealand (BECS), all in your home currency.
+Customize our out-of-the-box, fully localized payment pages, or build a bespoke integration using our API.

 Moving clients to GoCardless is pain-free — and once everything is set up, cash collection takes care of itself.